OpenSwitchNOS/openswitch-ops/tests/ntp/ntp_test.md

  switch# show ntp status

- NTP has been enabled
+ NTP is enabled
- NTP Authentication has been enabled
+ NTP authentication is enabled
  Synchronized to NTP Server 172.17.0.3 at stratum 3 Poll interval = 64 seconds
  Time accuracy is within 0.016 seconds